WindFox8/Cshap-activities/README.md

   5 - Given two sorted arrays nums1 and nums2 of size m and n respectively, return the median of the two sorted arrays.

   6 - Given a string s, return the longest palindromic substring in s.

+  7 - The string "PAYPALISHIRING" is written in a zigzag pattern on a given number of rows like this: (you may want to display this pattern in a fixed font for better legibility).